vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ![image](/assets/2024-01-20/050.png)

-Now we build a small form with input boxes and let the user provide the details of the row to be added.
+Next, we build a small form with input boxes that let the user provide the information for the row they want to add.

 ![image](/assets/2024-01-20/060.png)

-Now let's have a look an the code behind the 'Add...'' button.
+Now, let's have a look at the code behind the **Add...** button.
 We just use an Extension Functions block.
-As we used placeholders in the JSon body the Bulding Blocks editor automatically offers the right sockets to plug our dynamic string from the text box.
-After the submit we do a relad of the list to refresh it.
+Because we used placeholders in the JSON body, the Building Blocks editor automatically offers the right sockets for our dynamic string from the text box.
+After the submission, we reload the list to update the data.
 That's it.

 ![image](/assets/2024-01-20/070.png)